 To find an appropriate exit strategy, you first need to understand your trading strategy as a whole, and what kind of trader you are.
 Opening and closing trades based on gut feeling is difficult, and most traders (especially beginners) will benefit from having a well-defined strategy and trading plan ready.

-Refer to our trading exit strategies article to determine which type of exit strategies you could utilise and that fits your trading style.
+Refer to our trading exit strategies article to determine which type of exit strategies you could utilise that fits your trading style.

 Trading psychology is one of the most difficult parts - if not the most difficult - to master in trading.
-To achieve consistency, discipline and improve your risk management skills, it is important to set rules and to have a clear plan what you want to do and achieve.
+To achieve consistency, and discipline and improve your risk management skills, it is important to set rules and to have a clear plan of what you want to do and achieve.

-Now that you understand why profit taking strategies are so important to implement into your own trading, dive into some of the best profit taking strategies below.
+Now that you understand why profit-taking strategies are so important to implement into your own trading, dive into some of the best profit-taking strategies below.

 The most basic of all trading strategies revolve around moving averages.
 Since indicators were created, the moving average is one of the most frequently used methods for getting in and out of the market.

 Using moving averages for your exits has the advantage of simplicity.
 And, if you like exits that don’t require a lot of your time, the moving average exit ranks up there as one of the best.

 Moving average exits are best used in trending markets.